-A person may be inadvertently rewarded for showing behaviours that challenge.
+A person may be inadvertently rewarded for showing challenging behaviour.
 Sometimes the other person in the interaction also has their behaviour rewarded.
 This is the process of mutual reinforcement.

 If we consider this process within the positive reinforcement example regarding attention-maintained behaviour, then we can see that not only is the other person rewarding the child but the child is also rewarding the other person.
 This process is shown in the figure below:

-The other person engages with the child who has just shown self-injurious behaviour and whilst preventing further instances of self-injury and trying to find the cause may comfort, distract or restrain the person.
+- The other person engages with the child who has just shown self-injurious behaviour and while preventing further instances of self-injury and trying to find the cause may comfort, distract or restrain the person.

-As the self-injurious behaviour has now stopped the other person has been rewarded by the removal of the unpleasant event (the self-injurious behaviour).
-This reward is the feeling of relief that happens when a child stops self-injuring, even for a short period of time.
+- As the self-injurious behaviour has now stopped the other person has been rewarded by the removal of the unpleasant event (the self-injurious behaviour).
+This reward is the feeling of relief that happens when a child stops self-injuring, even for a short period.

-As the response by the other person to the self-injury is rewarded it makes it more likely that the person will make the same response to the self-injurious behaviour in the future and so reward the person again.
+- As the response by the other person to the self-injury is rewarded it makes it more likely that the individual will make the same response to the self-injurious behaviour in the future and so reward the person again.

 It is worth thinking about some other things that are always occurring in this process

-What happens if the other person does not make a rewarding response to the behaviours that challenge?
+What happens if the other person does not make a rewarding response to the challenging behaviour?

-Under these circumstances the child will still have a need for the reward (i.e., is motivated, see step 1 in the figure above) and so the behaviours that challenge will continue.
-As the behaviours that challenge continue the other person will present more things until they eventually hit on the right thing and then the child will stop the self-injury.
-In this way the person is inadvertently taught by the child precisely how to reward the behaviours that challenge.
+Under these circumstances the child will still have a need for the reward (i.e., is motivated, see step 1 in the figure above) and so the challenging behaviour will continue.
+As the challenging behaviour continues the other person will present more things until they eventually hit on the right thing and then the child will stop the self-injury.
+In this way, the person is inadvertently taught by the child precisely how to reward the challenging behaviour.

-This sequence of events shows that just as the other person is inadvertently rewarding the child for showing behaviours that challenge, the child is inadvertently rewarding the other person for rewarding the behaviour.
-This does not mean that the child intends to control the behaviour of the other person.
-It is simply the consequence of the natural sequence of events that occurs around any bout of socially reinforced behaviours that challenge.
+This sequence of events shows that just as the other person is inadvertently rewarding the child for showing challenging behaviour, the child is inadvertently rewarding the other person for rewarding the behaviour.
+This does not mean that the child intends to control the behaviour of the other person, it is simply the consequence of the natural sequence of events that occurs around any bout of socially reinforced challenging behaviour.